Faelivrinx/keycloak-playground/README.md

 ### :no_entry::no_entry:  It's not production ready environment and it won't be. :no_entry::no_entry:

 ## Tasks
-- [ ] Keycloak metrics
 - [x] Keycloak from Docker
 - [x] Integrate application with Keycloak
-- [ ] Communicate applications with each other
 - [ ] Deploy with Kubernetes
+- [ ] Keycloak multinode inside Kubernetes
-- [ ] CI/CD with Kubernetes and Jenkins
+- [ ] Integrate applications with multinode Keycloak instance inside Kubernetes
+- [ ] Keycloak monitoring
-- [ ] Keycloak clustering
+- [ ] Keycloak logging

-...
+- [ ] Automation ?????